 |

-Manifold absolute pressure sensor (IDA) measures the change in intake manifold pressure associated with changes in engine load and changes in engine speed.
+The manifold absolute pressure (MAP) sensor measures the change in manifold pressure associated with changes in engine load and speed.
 The MAP sensor converts these changes into output signals.
-Electronic engine management controller (ECM) supplies a 5 V control signal to the MAP sensor.
-As the intake manifold pressure changes, the MAP sensor output also changes.
-Low output level (high vacuum) 1 - 2 V takes place at idle.
-High output level (low vacuum) 4.0 - 4.8 V occurs at wide open throttle.
-The MAP sensor is used under certain conditions to measure barometric pressure.
-This allows the ECM to correct for changes in altitude.
-The ECM uses the MAP sensor to supply fuel and change ignition timing.
+The engine control module (ECM) supplies a 5-volt reference signal to the MAP sensor.
+As the intake manifold pressure changes, the MAP sensor output signal also changes.
+Low output signal (high vacuum) 1 - 2 V occurs at idle.
+High output signal level (low vacuum) 4.0 - 4.8 V occurs at wide open throttle.
+The MAP sensor is used to measure barometric pressure under certain conditions.
+This allows the ECM to make altitude adjustments.
+The ECM uses the MAP sensor to deliver fuel and change spark timing.

 Description of the test